Jean Beausejour: International

 Scores and results list Chile's tally first, score column indicates score after each Beausejour goal.

 Post retirement

 In February 2022, he joined ESPN Chile, along with the former footballer Diego Rivarola, as a football commentator and analyst.
 He also joined ADN Radio as a panelist of the program Los Tenores de ADN.

+In December 2024, Beausejour graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile).